ajhenley/gitbook/create_a_vehicle_class.md

 You can make your Plane, Boat and Car implementations final by using the keyword final after the modifier public in the class definition.
 Final classes can't be inherited.
 This isn't common but you may sometimes see people do this.
 Also, you can prevent a specific method from being overridden in the same way.

+Note: If a constructor does not explicitly invoke a superclass constructor, the Java compiler automatically inserts a call to the no-argument constructor of the superclass.
+If the super class does not have a no-argument constructor, you will get a compile-time error.
+Object does have such a constructor, so if Object is the only superclass, there is no problem.